Lalitguy/Placement-Cell/README.md

 # Placement Cell

 A full stack project based on angular framework.
 This training and placement Cell is a interactive platform with both admin and student dashboards and their corresponding actions.
-The project uses firebase as backend.
+The project uses Firebase and backend and provides a real-time retrieval and update mechanism for effective events and company-applications management.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.

+## Installing Node Modules & Angular/cli

+Run 'npm i -g @angular/cli' for installing angular/cli.
+Run 'npm i' for installing node_modules.

 ## Development server